emrgnt-cmplxty/fermi/docs/docs/2.develop/contracts/anatomy.md

   </TabItem>
 </Tabs>

-The Axion SDK defines methods to, among other things:
+The Fermi SDK defines methods to, among other things:

 1. Understand the [context of an execution](environment/environment.md) (e.g. who started it, how much money they sent, etc...).
 2. Handle the [state (storage)](storage.md) of the smart contract.